 Hike, swim and snorkel through Australia’s unspoilt island state on an overland trip run by female-owned travel company Adventure Women.
 You’ll pass through ancient rainforests and across glacial terrain, before cooling off in natural swimming holes surrounded by native wildlife and bush views.
 Best of all: at the end of each day, a hot shower, glass of Tasmanian wine and comfortable bed awaits.

 Adventure Women offers a six-day trip from £4,322, including accommodation and some meals but excluding flights.

 Exploring India’s Golden Circle

-Intrepid Travel offers some fantastic itineraries that cater to solo travellers only, including a small group expedition throughout India’s Deli, Agra and Jaipur, allowing individual travellers to soak up the history of massive forts, the opulence and splendour of Rajasthan’s palaces and the bustle and buzz of India’s bazaars, without having to go it totally alone.
+Intrepid Travel offers some fantastic itineraries that cater to solo travellers only, including a small group expedition throughout India’s Delhi, Agra and Jaipur, allowing individual travellers to soak up the history of massive forts, the opulence and splendour of Rajasthan’s palaces and the bustle and buzz of India’s bazaars, without having to go it totally alone.

 Intrepid offers an eight-day trip from £615, excluding flights.